David-Hunt327/Bookstore-Management/README.md

 - Find a folder naming “htdocs”.
 - Inside the “htdocs” folder, paste the project folder (not the .zip one, but the extracted one).
 - Head to Google Chrome or Mozilla Firefox,in the search bar, input this `http://localhost/phpmyadmin`.
 - Create a Database with the name `bookstoreci`.
-(MUST BE IN THAT FORMAT).
 - Click on the “Import” tab and choose the database file (.sql) which is provided under the folder naming “DATABASE FILE”.(You would have to navigate through the file directory.)
 - After setting up all these, go to the URL `http://localhost/bookstore-system/`. {FILE NAME MUST BE `bookstore-system`}
-- If everything was setup successfully the site would load, but if failed contact your supervisor.
+- If everything was setup successfully the site would load, but if failed you probably didn't follow the instructions.

-### ADMIN LOGIN DETAILS
-Can be created on registration page

 ### NOTE
-DO NOT TAMPER WITH THE DATABASE FILE.
+Twerk as you like.